-I am also an active inter-disciplinary researcher and routinely use insights and methods from criminology, history, sociology, law and other subjects in my own research.
+I am an active inter-disciplinary researcher and routinely use insights and methods from criminology, history, sociology, law and other subjects in my own research.
 I was awarded the Sage Prize for Innovation and Excellence in 2012 and the Socio-Legal Studies Association’s Socio-Legal Theory and History Prize in 2015.
 I am an experienced PhD supervisor and currently supervise five students.

 - Programme Manager for the BA Criminal Justice and Criminology

 - Member of the Faculty Research Ethics Committee